BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 });
 ```

-#### Note: The `domain` and `runtimeURL` depends on where the application is deployed.
-For this case, should be in some local machine, so it should be used `localhost`.
+#### Note: The `domain` and `runtimeURL` fields depends on where the application is deployed.
+For this case, should be in some local machine.

 ### Task 1.3: